ace-step/ACE-Step/README.md

 pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu126
 ```
 (Adjust cu126 if you have a different CUDA version.
 For other PyTorch installation options, refer to the [official PyTorch website](https://pytorch.org/get-started/locally/)).

+> **Python 3.13 note:** Official CUDA wheels roll out gradually.
+If you do not see Python 3.13 builds yet, use the PyTorch selector to grab a nightly wheel (e.g., replace the URL above with `.../whl/nightly/cu126`) or build from source following the [PyTorch instructions](https://pytorch.org/get-started/locally/).

 **b.** Install ACE-Step and its core dependencies:
 ```bash